dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T2229: Personal matters should not be regulated by state authority.
+### T2229: Consensual private bedroom activities are personal matters not for government interference.

 |Support|
 |---|